RubyCrypto/rbnacl/README.md

 * Rubinius HEAD (in both 1.8/1.9 mode)

-In theory Windows should be supported, although there are not yet any reports of successful windows users.
+In theory Windows should be supported, although there are not yet any reports of successful Windows users.

 ## Installation